Connect with 1.3 billion Chinese people.

-Mastering Chinese characters doesn’t need to be an ordeal.
+Mastering Chinese characters doesn't need to be hard.

 Though you may have been studying the language for a while, use this guidebook to finally get a solid grasp on how Chinese characters are read, written, and pronounced.

 Never get lost again while traveling.
 Successfully read street signs and maps.
 Understand Chinese menus for yourself …and what you’re really ordering!

 Being able to read Chinese, you’ll not only become more confident with your communication, but you’ll also broaden relations by proving that you actually have an interest in the culture of the Chinese people you’re talking with.

 chinEASE will guide you through the foundation and provide you with the necessary tools to learn hundreds, if not thousands of Chinese characters.
 You’ll also learn interesting words and phrases, as well as Chinese culture and history along the way.
 If you want to learn how to read and write Chinese, I highly recommend it as your guide!Fiona Tian Host of ChinesePod.com

 You've probably been trying your best to learn Chinese.
 Maybe it's for a college course or maybe you just found it interesting and thought you'd give it a try.
 Learning this language is a great idea, so good for you for starting!
 No doubt you've heard people remark how Chinese is going to be very important in the 21st century -- China's century.

 However, those same people might have forgotten to tell you that learning Chinese characters is not necessarily a walk in the park, and you might have only discovered this after you started.